spatialos/gdk-for-unity/docs/content/commands.md

 }
 ```

-`build_wall` command responses are on a `CommandResponses<BuildWall.Response>` ECS component.
+`build_wall` command responses are on a `Builder.CommandResponses.BuildWall` ECS component.

 ### World commands

 World commands are RPCs to request specific things from the SpatialOS.

 > They're different to component commands (which the sections above this cover), which are user-defined in schema.
-For more information, see [World commands](https://docs.improbable.io/reference/13.0/shared/design/commands#world-commands)in the SpatialOS documentation.
+For more information, see [World commands](https://docs.improbable.io/reference/latest/shared/design/commands#world-commands)in the SpatialOS documentation.

-Every ECS entity has a `WorldCommandSender` ECS component for sending world commands.
-For each world command, there is a corresponding method to send the command and response object.
+Each ECS entity that represents a SpatialOS entity has a set of components for sending world commands.
+For each world command, there is a component to send the command and receive the response.

-* ReserveEntityIdsRequest
+* ReserveEntityIds

-        Use this method to reserve entity IDs if you want to use them in a `SendCreateEntityRequest`.
+    * Sending a request - `WorldCommands.ReserveEntityIds.CommandSender`.
+This contains a list of `WorldCommands.ReserveEntityIds.Request` structs.
+Add a struct to the list to send the command.

-        `timeoutMillis` is optional.
+        * `TimeoutMillis` is optional.
-    * Response - `ReserveEntityIdsResponse`
+    * Receiving a response - `WorldCommands.ReserveEntityIds.CommandResponses`.
+This contains a list of `WorldCommands.ReserveEntityIds.ReceivedResponse` structs.
-* CreateEntityRequest
+* CreateEntity
-    * Method - `SendCreateEntityRequest(Worker.Entity entity, long entityId = 0, uint timeoutMillis = 0)`
+    * Sending a request - `WorldCommands.CreateEntity.CommandSender`.
+This contains a list of `WorldCommands.CreateEntity.Request` structs.
+Add a struct to the list to send the command.

-        `entityId` and `timeoutMillis` are optional.
+        * `EntityId` and `TimeoutMillis` are optional.

-        If you do specify an `entityId`, you need to get this from `SendReserveEntityIdsRequest`.
+        * If you do specify an `EntityId`, you need to get this from a `ReserveEntityIds` command.
-    * Response - `CreateEntityResponse`
+    * Receiving a response - `WorldCommands.CreateEntity.CommandResponses`.
+This contains a list of `WorldCommands.CreateEntity.ReceivedResponse`.
-* DeleteEntityRequest
+* DeleteEntity
-    * Method - `SendDeleteEntityRequest(long entityId, uint timeoutMillis = 0)`
+    * Sending a request - `WorldCommands.DeleteEntity.CommandSender`.
+This contains a list of `WorldCommands.DeleteEntity.Request` structs.
+Add a struct to the list to send the command.

-        `timeoutMillis` is optional.
+        * `TimeoutMillis` is optional.
-    * Response - `DeleteEntityResponse`
+    * Receiving a response - `WorldCommands.DeleteEntity.CommandResponses`.
+This contains a list of `WorldCommands.DeleteEntity.ReceivedResponse`.
-* EntityQueryRequest
+* EntityQuery
-    * Method - `SendEntityQueryRequest(Worker.Query.EntityQuery entityQuery, uint timeoutMillis = 0)`
+    * Sending a request - `WorldCommands.EntityQuery.CommandSender`.
+This contains a list of `WorldCommands.EntityQuery.Request` structs.
+Add a struct to the list to send the command

-        For more information, see [entity queries](https://docs.improbable.io/reference/13.0/shared/glossary#queries) in the SpatialOS documentation.
+        * For more information, see [entity queries](https://docs.improbable.io/reference/latest/shared/glossary#queries) in the SpatialOS documentation.

-        `timeoutMillis` is optional.
+        * `TimeoutMillis` is optional.
-    * Response - `EntityQueryResponse`
+    * Receiving a response - `WorldCommands.EntityQuery.CommandResponses`.
+This contains a list of `WorldCommands.EntityQuery.ReceivedResponse`.

-When a response is received, the Unity GDK attaches a `CommandResponses<T>` ECS component to the ECS entity that originally sent the request. `T` is the corresponding response type.
+When a response is received, the Unity GDK attaches an ECS component to the ECS entity that originally sent the request.
+The ECS component it attaches corresponds to the response it receives.

 Here's an example of creating a SpatialOS entity: